 I also am constantly hearing stories of hope.
-Former addicts who have turn their lives around.
+Peopls who were addicted to substances who have turn their lives around.
 Increasingly I’m hearing the word “yoga” with these stories.
 How it was a first step, how it saved a life, how it enabled someone to turn things around.
 Why would this be?
 How can yoga, and more specifically yoga therapy help such a difficult situation?

 The beginning of this lies in the fundamentals of yoga practice.
 Yoga citta vritti nirodhah.”Yoga is experienced in the mind which had ceased to identify itself with it’s vacillating waves of perception”.
 In other words we can experience peace and clarity when we are not hijacked by our vrittis, or thoughts.
 This truth is just as true for a person addicted to heroine as it is for President Obama.

-Yoga sees all people as addicts.
+Yoga sees all people as addicted to something.
 We are all addicted to paying attention to potentially unreliable thought patterns.
 Yoga practice is aimed at helping us be less addicted to these thoughts, so that we can make decisions from a deeper, more reliable place.

 In yoga therapy, we use many [yoga] techniques including different types of asana, pranayama, and meditation all geared to help each mind understand the nature of it’s thoughts.
 These practices are customized by a Yoga Therapist to work efficiently with any individual.
 This way of working is helpful and works for addiction because addiction to thoughts is at the root of all of our mental afflictions.